 Williams is the recipient of the 2007 John F. Kennedy New Frontier Award.
 The JFK Library Foundation, in conjunction with the Harvard University Institute of Politics, annually recognizes two exceptional young Americans- under the age of 40, whose contributions in elective office, community service or advocacy demonstrate the impact and value of public service in the spirit of President John F. Kennedy.

 Prior to being elected, Williams spent five years as the Director of Community Development for the city.
 Before transitioning into public service, Williams enjoyed a distinguished career in banking, which included stints at the Federal Reserve Bank of Cleveland and First Place Bank, as a vice president.

-Mayor Williams was born and raised in Youngstown.
+Assistant Secretary Williams was born and raised in Youngstown.
 He graduated from Youngstown State University with a B.S.B.A., majoring in finance.